Full Interior Protection Setup For Messy Dogs In Cars

 |---|---|---|

-| Seat Surface | Hair embeds into fabric and seams, wet coats soak into stitching lines | Mess stays on the protective layer, easier wipe-down and shake-off cleanup |
+| Seat Surface | Hair packs into seams, wet coats soak into stitching lines | Mess stays on the protective layer and wipe-downs are faster |

-| Footwells | Mud and grit fall into gaps and grind into carpet | Less debris reaches gaps because the routine and coverage reduce drop zones |
+| Footwells | Grit falls into gaps and grinds into carpet | Less debris reaches gaps because routines reduce the drop zone |

 | Doors And Side Panels | Shake-off spray, muddy rub marks, and claw contact during entry | Side coverage catches the mess before it hits panels and trim |